 Personally, I'm unconvinced that the "landing strip" approach is appropriate for anyone.
 In my experience, it's very helpful to also move side to side during the fine search.
 Conversely, Mammut feels that "Beginners waste too much time with poor grid searches" (they do).
 In my limited tested of the "landing strip" approach, it was easy to end up a meter from the transmitter (especially during shallow burials) which resulted in several minutes of needless probing.

 The display of the "landing strip" isn't a deal-breaker, because you can still perform a forward/backward, side-to-side fine search regardless of the display.
 I understand that Mammut knows that they're doing when it comes to designing avalanche transceivers so I'll keep an open mind, but I expect that the 30 seconds of side-to-side movement that would be "wasted" during a fine search, even by a beginner, will save many minutes of probing.
-FWIW, the Pulse allows you to select either the "landing strip" or "cross fire" symbol, although these transceivers default to the landing strip approach.
+FWIW, the Pulse, Barryvox, and Barryvox S allow you to select either the "landing strip" or "cross fire" symbol, although these transceivers default to the landing strip approach.

 Spikes: Spike handling is as flawless as the Pulse.

 Multiple Burials: The handling of multiple burials is similar to most digital transceivers (you press a button to "suppress" (aka, "mark") the closest beacon so you can advance to the next).

 The Element can display one, two, or three silhouettes ( ) to indicate the number of victims.
 It displays a small "bracket" below the silhouettes when there are more than three victims.
 The Element then guides you to the nearest transmitter.